w3f/Grants-Program/applications/LiquiDot.md

 infrastructure to manage large-scale cross-chain liquidity positions represent an additional potential future audience.

-- What need(s) does your project meet?
+### What need(s) does your project meet?
 Our project addresses several critical needs within the Polkadot ecosystem, particularly around liquidity management and user empowerment in a cross-chain DeFi environment.
 We solve these challenges by offering:

-    -Cross-chain liquidity optimization: Using Polkadot’s XCM, we dynamically allocate liquidity across multiple parachains to improve capital efficiency.
+  Cross-chain liquidity optimization: Using Polkadot's XCM, we dynamically allocate liquidity across multiple parachains to improve capital efficiency.

   -User-defined strategies: Users can select from risk-based strategies (e.g., conservative, moderate, aggressive) tailored to their goals and risk tolerance.

   -Advanced risk management tools: Features like stop-loss and take-profit thresholds allow users to safeguard positions and automate exits based on market conditions.

   -Custom asset preferences: Users can specify which coins they're interested in, ensuring personalized exposure across pools.

   -Capital control: Users can set maximum allocation per pool, define a minimum acceptable APR, and decide how many pools to distribute their position across.

   -Yield maximization through automation: The system continuously monitors and reallocates liquidity to optimize returns without manual intervention.

   -User-friendly automation: Reduces the operational burden on users by automating complex liquidity management strategies.
 - Are there any other projects similar to yours in the Polkadot ecosystem?
   - If so, how is your project different?
   - If not, why might such a project not exist yet?